andywag/NeuralHDL/docs/architecture/README.md

 1. Tap/Bias Updates
 1. Feedforward Propagation

-This order of operations should lead to the maximum network throughput while minimizing memory access.
-This operation is shared to due to it's access of the same information from memory.
-Parallel operation is also possible but would require more complicated and higher rate memory access.
-While sharing this unit is possible, it is probalby more efficient to add parallel stages working on different data rather than attempting to speed up these operations.
+The precedence of these operations was selected to maximize network throughput and minimize memory depth by giving precedence to feeding the error backward.
+This choice is because the tap updates require both the data and error to be used together so longer network delays requires larger memory depth.